ftchirou/blink-lexer/README.md

 - [lexer.js](src/main/lexer/lexer.js) contains a skeleton for a `Lexer` class with a empty `nextToken()` method.
 This is the file where all of your changes should be made.
 - [lexer-test.js](src/test/lexer/lexer-test.js) contains the unit tests validating that your implementation of the `Lexer` class works as expected.
 - [lexical-grammar.txt](lexical-grammar.txt) contains the regular expressions describing valid Blink lexemes.
 This will serve as guide when implementing the `nextToken()` method in the `Lexer` class.
+- [A tour of Blink](https://hackernoon.com/lets-build-a-programming-language-2612349105c6#1d67).
+An overview of all the features in Blink.

 ### How to run the tests